 Using PGP is especially recommended when:

-• You’re sending sensitive or personal information
+• You are sending sensitive or personal information

 • You want to verify that a message genuinely came from me